MeltanoLabs/Meta/README.md

 We want [MeltanoLabs](https://meltano.com/blog/launching-meltanolabs-your-home-for-singer-connectors-dbt-packages-and-all-meltano-plugins/) to be a resource for the Singer Community where the expectations of taps and targets are well defined and maintained for the long term.
 The Singer community has a vast library of connectors but the quality, feature completeness, and maintenance vary.
-MeltanoLabs is a place where new connectors, built using the Meltano SDK, can be incubated and existing unmaintained connectors in the ecosystem can be migrated and upgraded to the standard that the MeltanoLabs community expects.
+MeltanoLabs is a place where new connectors, primarily built using the Meltano SDK, can be incubated and existing unmaintained connectors in the ecosystem can be migrated and upgraded to the standard that the MeltanoLabs community expects.
 As part of the acceptance process for MeltanoLabs we will be requiring a level of commitment by the contributors and a minimum level of quality.
 Based on the [Maintenance Statuses](#Maintenance-Statuses) we expect that most of the connectors in MeltanoLabs are in the Active (Stable) category and there's a smaller subset of connectors in the Development or Prerelease status because they were either just created or recently migrated.